dieffrei/apex-hawk/docs/index.md

 # Salesforce Apex Hawk
 The purpose of apex hawk is to facilitate code best practices.
-It was born in an attempt to apply Domain Driven Design concepts.
+It facilitates DDD principles.

 ## Implementing Building blocks